Huotes/CommitMaker/README.md

 The only pattern Chuck Norris knows is God Object.

 Chuck Norris' credit cards have no limit.
 Last weekend, he maxed them out.

+Chuck Norris has never been in a fight, ever.
+Do you call one roundhouse kick to the face a fight?